MojanneO/BIMA/README.md

 - **Gramian Angular Field (GAF)**: Converts time-series data into both GADF and GASF images using summation and difference methods.
 - **Markov Transition Field (MTF)**: Represents the transition matrix of binned time-series data as an image.
 - **Recurrence Plot (RP)**: Visualizes the recurrence of states within a time-series.
-- **Gray Scale Image (GS)**: Converts normalized data into a grayscale image by replicating datapoints.
+- **Grayscale Image (GS)**: Converts normalized data into a grayscale image by replicating data points.

-For sparse sensors, only gs and time series line plots are generated, for sensors showing variations MTF, RP, GASF, GADF and time-series line plots are generated.
+For sparse sensors, only GS and time-series line plots are generated.
+For sensors showing variations, MTF, RP, GASF, GADF, and time-series line plots are generated.

 ## Prerequisites

-Ensure you have the following Python packages installed:
+Ensure you have Python installed and the following Python packages:

 - `numpy`
 - `pandas`